evnix/codopm/README.md

 								CODOPM

-CODOPM is a simple and beautiful private messaging system developed for Joomla .
+CODOPM is a simple and beautiful private messaging system developed for Codoforum .

 Requirements: